lokearm/armchar-swish/Ontology/README.md

 3. Advancement - read/write
     - with Trait with editable fields
     This represents changes to a character at a given time.

+## Top Level Entities

++ Core entities
+    + `arm:Character`
+    + `arm:Advancement`
+    + `arm:CharacterSheet` (derived)
++ Other important entities
+    + `arm:Trait` Both advancements and character sheets have traits.
+    + `arm:Possession` are handled much like traits
++ Less important entities.
+    + `arm:Saga` is only used to hold some shared data which are copied to the character.
+    + `arm:Covenant` this is currently similar to `arm:Saga`, but
+      will in time be extended to work like a character with advancements over time.  `arm:GeneralCharacter` is a superclass comprising characters and covenants.
++ TODO
+    + `arm:Object` is referenced but not used
+    + traits and possessions may need a common superclass

+## Comment on some properties

++ `arm:hasLabel` and `arm:hasDescription` are used for both
+  traits and possessions and both for instances and classes.
+  Instances inherit them from classes, but may define their own, in which case there is no conflict resolution.
+  TODO: they are currently not correctly typed.

+# The include files

+- arm.include  (reviewed)
+- advancement.include
+- spell.include
+- equipment.include
+- trait.include